mumbleskates/prost/README.md

   one possible representation per value) and have a shorter maximum length, as it doesn't make sense to extend the encoding beyond 64 bit integers.

-  Despite Protobuf varints being nominally simpler, since they directly transpose the bits of the encoding into the final value, it is difficult to impossible to realize this simplicity as improved performance in reality;
+  Despite Protobuf varints being nominally simpler (since they directly transpose the bits of the encoding into the final value), it is difficult to impossible to realize this simplicity as improved performance in reality.
-  almost all of the cost on modern computing hardware is consumed by the fact that the values are a variable number of bytes in size.
+  Almost all of the cost on modern computing hardware is consumed by the fact that the values are a variable number of bytes in size.

   Protobuf varints are also subject to zero-extension, because they are not